hharshapareekk/Cherryish/README.md

 ### Who is it for?
 You ;)

- Anybody to everybody who aims to donate or buy items without hassle
 ### People who scratched their heads for a commit:<br>
 * Harsha <br>
 * Aditi <br>